JoeStrout/InversionInstitute/README.md

 Inversion Institute is written in [MiniScript](https://miniscript.org).
 Currently it runs in [Mini Micro](https://miniscript.org/MiniMicro), but before we release to Steam, we'll probably port it over to [Soda](https://github.com/JoeStrout/soda).

+The circuit simulation is based on the [Pixel Logic Circuit Simulator](https://github.com/JoeStrout/pixelLogic/) (which has a more generous license -- share and enjoy!).

 <hr/>